Buyer’s Market vs Seller’s Market: A Guide to Decoding Market Conditions

 New builds aren’t keeping up

-According to the U.S. Census, as of April 2021, the country’s population grows by one person every 40 seconds.
-And as the population increases, so does the need for new housing.
+According to the recent U.S. Census report, the country’s population grows by one person every 21.2 seconds.
+As the population increases, so does the need for new housing.
 But when new builds can’t keep up, whether due to labor and lumber limitations or land shortages, the result is the same: fewer homes for buyers to choose from.

 Increased buyer demand